tropicalbananas/robloxplacearchive/LIST.md

 </tr><a href="https://www.roblox.com/games/1645/Bulding-Room">Bulding Room</a></td> | ID 1645&version=1</tr>

-The 2006 Starter Place, looks like in 2010, David Baszucki was bored and decided to make a wreck out of the place, so to fetch this one, I used the same ID but with --ver 1 at the end using <a href="https://github.com/Modnark/rbxdl/">rbxdl</a></td>.
-Don't know what I would do without this tool.
+The 2006 Starter Place, looks like in 2010, David Baszucki was bored and decided to make a wreck out of the place, so to fetch this one, I used the ID 1645 but with --ver 1 at the end using <a href="https://github.com/Modnark/rbxdl/">rbxdl</a></td>.
+The tool's wiki provides more info on how to use it.